Why go sailing to Croatia?

 1. The Budget and holiday expectations

 Croatia catamaran holiday experience already includes a local skipper and sometimes a hostess.
-Not only they know best sailing areas, bays and top restaurants, but they are a treasury of useful internal tips.
-High rollers can go for luxury yacht charter, with fully catered exclusive on board services including the captain, stewardes and chef.
+Not only skippers know best sailing areas, bays and top restaurants, but they are a treasury of useful internal tips.

 3. Choosing the right destination

-3.000 miles of a stretching coastline between Istria in the north and Dubrovnik in the far south you have abundance of beautiful spots that you can explore.
-Over 1.200 islands and 8 marine national parks surrounded with crisp-blue Adriatic sea enssure some of the most unique sailing itineraries for a yacht vacation in Croatia.
-Ther are 4 major yacht charter destinations in Croatia from where you can start your sailing odyssey: PulaZadarSplit, or Dubrovnik
+3.000-mile-long coastline between Istria in the north and Dubrovnik in the far south you have abundance of beautiful spots that you can explore.
+Over 1.200 islands and 8 marine national parks surrounded with crisp-blue Adriatic sea provide remarkable scenary for a unforgettable yacht holiday in Croatia.
+There are 4 major yacht charter destinations in Croatia from where you can start your sailing odyssey.

 Sailing Northern Croatia